Google Analytics can be an incredibly powerful tool for optimizing your site’s user experience.

 This is a really important setting in your analytics that often gets forgotten.
 Internal stakeholders who aren’t representative of your target audience can often be looking at the site for content curation or reference purposes and skewing your data.
 After all, who can resist the temptation to go and have a look at that new content they were so proud of writing?

-Also remember that sometimes internal stakeholders can actually be a valid audience for your site.
-For example a very large corporation might communicate with existing employees through the .com website.
-In these cases it might be better to treat internal audiences as an advanced data segment rather than excluding them from the analytics altogether.
+Also, remember that sometimes internal stakeholders can actually be a valid audience for your site.
+For example, a large corporation might communicate with existing employees through the .com website.
+In these cases, treating internal audiences as an advanced data segment might be better rather than excluding them from the analytics altogether.

 7. Use advanced segments

-Speaking of advanced segments, they’re incredibly useful and should be used for answering all of those tricky audience-specific questions you’ll be setting.
+Speaking of advanced segments, they’re incredibly useful and should be used to answer all of those tricky audience-specific questions you’ll be setting.
 An advanced segment is essentially a permanent audience filter that can be applied to any analytics view.
-They’re absolutely fantastic for directly comparing the habits of two different user groups, and you can be as specific as you need to be when creating them.
+They’re fantastic for directly comparing the habits of two different user groups, and you can be as specific as you need to be when creating them.

-Obviously it’s rarely necessary to be that specific in your segmentation, but it really demonstrates how complex Google Analytics has gotten.
-Just remember to always be asking questions, and don’t go creating segments unless they’re going to provide those answers.
+Obviously, it’s rarely necessary to be that specific in your segmentation, but it really demonstrates how complex Google Analytics has become.
+Just remember to always ask questions, and don’t create segments unless they’re going to provide those answers.

 8. Leverage search analytics

-Search analytics are especially useful since they can reveal what users might be after that you haven’t accommodated for in your navigation or on your homepage.
-It might also bring to light that your visitors are using different words or terms than those you might expect, prompting changes to your navigation.
+Search analytics are especially useful since they can reveal what users might be after you haven’t accommodated them in your navigation or on your homepage.
+It might also bring to light that your visitors are using words or terms different from those you might expect, prompting changes to your navigation.

 This is usually one of the first things I look at when doing a site audit, as it’s a very quick way to identify deficiencies in the site navigation or gaps in content.